MystixCode/post_only_api/README.md

 With the [client project](https://github.com/MystixGame/client) its possible to create new services and client pages that use them.

 ## Installation
-- copy it to a properly configured https webserver ex: https://api.testest.xyz
+- copy it to a [https webserver](https://github.com/MystixCode/webserver_install) ex: https://api.testest.xyz
 - change settings in conf.ini file
 - execute db.sql to set up some tables and default content